igordejanovic/parglare/docs/actions.md

 sugar](./grammar_language.md#syntactic-sugar-bnf-extensions)) but you might want to reference some of these actions directly.

-Following are parglare built-in actions from the `parglare.actions` module:
+Following are parglare built-in actions from the `parglare.Actions` class:

 - **pass_none** - returns `None`;